- Your surgeon will make a surgical cut in your lower belly.

 You may be given ice chips to ease your thirst on the same day as your surgery.
 By the next day, you will probably be allowed to drink clear liquids.
-Your doctor or nurse will slowly add thicker fluids and then soft foods as your bowels begin to work again.
+You will slowly be able to add thicker fluids and then soft foods to your diet as your bowels begin to work again.
 You may be eating a soft diet 2 days after your surgery.

-While you are in the hospital, your nurse and doctor will teach you how to care for your ileostomy.
+While you are in the hospital, you will learn how to care for your ileostomy.

 You will have an ileostomy pouch that is fitted for you.
 Drainage into your pouch will be constant.
 You will need to wear the pouch at all times.

 Most people who have total proctocolectomy with ileostomy are able to do most activities they were doing before their surgery.
 This includes most sports, travel, gardening, hiking, and other outdoor activities, and most types of work.